 Let’s face it: while we may say we put more emphasis on value over price, most of us will look at the price first anyway.
 That’s no different with 3D printers, although up until recently the idea of “cheap” in this market was still well north of $1,000 – likely not your definition of “cheap.”
 Thankfully, things have changed.
-While we’ve had some noticeable failures in this market segment (We’re looking at you, Peachy Printer), sub $1,000 3D printers that are actually not junk are indeed a reality.

 Budget-based 3D printers aren’t without setbacks, though.
 Even the best of them can be loud and prone to the occasional software bug, or require expensive filament and procure high maintenance costs no amateur hobbyist should have to contend with.
 That said, there’s never been a better time than now if you’re just looking to try your hand at 3D printing, even if you will want something more capable down the line.
 And trust us, once you get started – you eventually will.

-Why should you buy this: It has all the important features you need in a filament-based 3D printer, and it sells for well under $1,000
+Why should you buy this: It has all the important features you need in a filament-based 3D printer, and it sells for well under $500

-How much will it cost: $669 (less for refurbished models)
+How much will it cost: $399

 This build plate is also heated, which helps prevents the extruded filament from cooling, contracting, and warping the shape of your printed object.
 This feature is crucial (especially if you’re printing with ABS), drastically reduces your chances of getting a misprint, and eliminates the need to print with a raft, which uses up additional filament.